google/safevalues/README.md

 ### Policy definition for building safe-by-construction Trusted Types

 Trusted Types is a browser API that enables developers to control the values that can be assigned to XSS sinks.
-Developers need to define a Trusted Type policy to build these values, and then the Trusted Type API constrains these policies.
+Developers need to define a Trusted Types policy to build these values, and then the Trusted Types API constraints these policies.

 The Trusted Types API is not opinionated on what *should be* considered safe.
 It